About topics.watch

 What this service is not

 It is not a news aggregator, a media outlet, or an advisory service.
-Every claim in every briefing links to its primary source.
+Claims in the briefings are cited and linked to their sources.
 The briefings summarise and contextualise public information — they do not provide legal, financial, or investment advice.

 It does not monitor natural persons.
 The monitoring subjects are legal entities only.
 No personal data about individuals is collected, analysed, or stored as part of the monitoring service.
 This is both a design decision and a legal one (GDPR Article 6).